cloudflare/chanfana/README.md

 `itty-router-openapi` is built on top of [itty-router](https://github.com/kwhitley/itty-router) and extends some of its core features, such as adding class-based endpoints.
 It also provides a simple and iterative path for migrating from old applications based on `itty-router`.

-This package is still in **development**.
-Functions and interfaces documented here will likely never change, but other internal functions and procedures can change during the initial weeks after publishing.

 A template repository is available at [cloudflare/templates](https://github.com/cloudflare/templates/tree/main/worker-openapi), with a live demo [here](https://worker-openapi-example.radar.cloudflare.com/docs).